DOI-ONRR/onrr.gov-site/cms/FLOWS_MIGRATION.md

 # Migrating Directus Flows Between Environments

-This guide covers how to copy flow configurations from one environment to another (e.g., preview → dev) using a direct PostgreSQL dump of the `directus_flows` and `directus_operations` tables.
+This guide covers how to copy flow configurations from one environment to another (e.g., dev → staging) using a direct PostgreSQL dump of the `directus_flows` and `directus_operations` tables.

 ---